molebox/seed-postgres-database-tutorial/guide.md

 ### main.js

-Everything is in place and the script to seed the database can now be written.
-In a real-world scenario, you would perhaps have some data stored in a csv file that would be relevant to your database and application.
-This example will make use of the [faker library](https://github.com/Marak/Faker.js), as well as a few others.
+In a real-world scenario, you would perhaps have some data stored in a csv file.
+This example will make use of the [faker library](https://github.com/Marak/Faker.js), and some other packages.
 Install the following:

 ```bash
 yarn add dotenv faker fast-csv fs minimist pg validator
 ```

-First up is the faker library.
-You'll use it by creating a function that will mimic the shape of the table set in the `schema.sql` file.
+Use the Faker library by creating a function that will mimic the shape of the table set in `schema.sql`.
 It will return a template literal string to be added to a csv file later on.

 ```js
 const faker = require("faker");